Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 • Outcomes tracker: short dashboard (confidence/participation/independence); notes who contributed.

-• Disagreement log: records what was tried; respectful escalation; next review date.
+• Disagreement log: what was tried; respectful escalation route; next review date.

 • Send an agenda in accessible format 3–5 days before; highlight decisions to be made.

-• Use short meetings (max 45–60 minutes); schedule at the person’s best time of day; break if needed.
+• Use short meetings (max 45–60 minutes); schedule at the person’s best time of day; build in breaks.

 • Offer remote options (video/phone/async notes) for dispersed family or advocates.

-• Agree a single point of contact; log all interactions in the record (date, summary, next step).
+• Agree a single point of contact; log interactions in the record (date, summary, next step).

 Healthy disagreement is not a safeguarding incident — but it needs structure: